Know Your Numbers is a worksite biometric screening program.

 When a Know Your Numbers event is being offered by your department or by Staff and Faculty Health and Well-being, you can make an appointment to participate online.
 An appointment typically will take 45 minutes.
 During this time, you will be walked through the following stations:

 Participant Check-In: Arrive to the screening location to sign in for your appointment.
-At this time, a staff member or student volunteer will also check if you have fasted for 8 - 12 hours, which is required for the lipid profile.
-Lastly, you will be asked to complete a brief health assessment to gather information such as your name, age, job title, current medications, history of chronic illness, exercise routine, and diet.
+At this time, a staff member or student volunteer will ask if you have fasted for 8 - 12 hours.
+You will complete a brief health assessment to gather information such as your name, age, job title, current medications, and lifestyle habits.

-Biometric Measurements: A staff member or student volunteer will measure and record your height, weight, body mass index (BMI), and blood pressure.
-All measurements will be recorded on your health assessment form you received at check-in.
+Blood Pressure: A staff member or student volunteer will measure and record your blood pressure.

-Lipid Profile: If you have fasted for 8 – 12 hours, a staff member or student volunteer will perform a finger stick on you to collect a small sample of your blood for your lipid profile.
+Lipid Profile: A staff member or student volunteer will perform a finger stick on you to collect a small sample of your blood for your lipid profile.
 Your sample will be run through an Alere Cholestech LDX®machine to generate information on your high-density lipoproteins (HDL), low-density lipoproteins (LDL), total cholesterol, triglycerides, and blood glucose.
-These measurements will also be recorded on your health assessment form.

 Health Education: Join a health educator for a brief consultation about your screening results or other health-related questions you may have.
 The health educator will be happy to provide tips and resources for you to achieve your health goals and develop healthy lifestyle behaviors.